Dr Silvia Cirstea

 Yes

 Silvia carries out cross-faculty research in the areas of computer modelling, simulation and optimization for medical and engineering applications.
-She leads the Biomedical Informatics Research Group, part of ARU's Medical Technology Research Centre (MTRC).
+She leads the Biomedical Informatics Research Group, part of ARU's Medical Technology Research Centre (MTRC), and is also a member of the Computing, Informatics and Applications Research Group.

 [email protected]